AllStarLink/ASL3-Manual/docs/adv-topics/scheduler.md

 !!! warning "File Permissions"
     Be sure if you are using the system `cron`, that your scripts can be executed by the Asterisk user (and not only executable by `root`, or some other user).
 Quite often, failure to execute scripts is traced back to Asterisk not having the permission to execute.
 See the [Permissions](./permissions.md) page for more information.

-Cron formatting and options are beyond the scope of this document, but there are lots of examples available on the internet.
+Cron formatting and options are beyond the scope of this document, but there are lots of examples available on the internet, or review the system manual pages (`man cron`, `man crontab`, `man 5 crontab`).